-Design an iterator algorithm that walks over all types of buildings and draws them room by room on the screen (we assume that only rooms draw themselves).
+b) Design an iterator algorithm that walks over all types of buildings and draws them room by room on the screen (we assume that only rooms draw themselves).
 Apply TemplateMethod.

-Solution: The following solution uses a similar technique as the solution for the previous subtask.
+Solution: For the following class diagram a similar technique is used.
 Here, draw() is the template and drawPart() the hook.